Released April 25th 2017

 Buy and Download

 ADVMoto Magazine ‘You feel it, smell it… you freeze, you sweat, and you see what’s before him like you’re along for the ride.
 You are very much there.
+Sam’s UK accent and mesmerizing style, along with his masterful storytelling skills, culminates in a wonderful listening experience.
 It’s a rather intimate, honest style that easily carries you from chapter-to-chapter…’

 South East Biker Magazine ‘To say that I enjoyed this book would be an immense understatement.
 I simply adored it, and would recommend it to anyone as a ‘must read’ or ‘must listen’.
 Tortillas to Totems is a compelling story.’